Here are my

 If you’re interested in just one or two attractions, check their websites.
 It’s not unusual to find special days when entrance is free for everyone.

 Once a year, Vienna also holds the “Night of the Museums” event, when a single ticket lets you into any participating museum.
-The 2017 event is on October 7.
+The 2017 event was on October 7.

 7. Plan your route